-- Construction work has reached the halfway mark on flagship new Crossrail stations in central London and Docklands.
+- Work is underway installing architectural finishes at the flagship new Elizabeth line stations in central London and Docklands.

 - The delivery of Crossrail will create thousands of business and job opportunities.
 Over 700 apprenticeships have been created by Crossrail Limited and their contractors during the construction and fit-out of the new stations and tunnels under London, far surpassing the original target of 400 apprenticeships.

 - For just over three years, eight giant tunnel boring machines burrowed below the streets of London to construct 42km of new rail tunnels.